 The Student Success Office facilitates the Advisor Reading Group workshops to support the University advising community.
 Each semester relevant research literature is identified that could inform current and future advising practices at UMD.
 The Advisor Reading Group also serves as an avenue for advisors and administrators working in student affairs and academic affairs across campus to share best practices, concerns, and to establish connections for future collaboration.
 Below you can view information on our next presentation and access past literature that were read and discussed by the group.
 If you have any questions or suggestions, please email email@example.com

-Three meetings this semester will focus on a NACADA article that discusses integrating social justice ideologies in academic advising sessions.
+Two meetings this semester will focus on articles discussing student resilience through crisis and addressing student anxiety and trauma.
 Please RSVP for each date you are able to attend virtually.